Introduction — Servers: A Look At Requests and Responses

 1. Shared Hosting

 Shared hosting entails the usage of a single server by multiple websites.
-Often time, the computing resources like RAM, CPU are shared by different subscribers, and the usage of these resources is capped by the plans purchased by the subscriber, in this case a web developer or a business.
+Often time, the computing resources like RAM and CPU are shared by different subscribers, and the usage of these resources is capped by the plans purchased by the subscriber, in this case, a web developer or a business.

 A shared hosting plan usually comes with a cPanel — a graphical user interface application resident on top of the server — that gives website owners (or developers) the ability to manage their web applications on the server.

-Examples of shared hosting providers are Godaddy, HostGator, DreamHost.
+Examples of shared hosting providers are GoDaddy, HostGator, and DreamHost.

 Pros of Shared Hosting

-- Relative low cost of hosting a website on a shared host.
+- Relatively low cost of hosting a website on a shared host

-- Flexibility in upgrading of the plans, should you require more computing resources for your website.
+- Flexibility upgrading of the plans, should you require more computing resources for your website

-- cPanel, makes it easy to manage your website, meaning you don’t have to bother about much technical expertise.
+- cPanel makes it easy to manage your website and not too much technical knowledge is required

 Cons of Shared Hosting